Mort's End: History

+Final season

-The final season will begin airing in 2010, most likely in January, and will follow them back to Mount Pointy Nipple to wed Gloria and Sheffield.
+The final season aired in 2010 and followed the characters back to Mount Pointy Nipple to wed Gloria and Sheffield.

 Mort's End: The Lost Transmission

-A few months after the final episode of Mort's End aired, people wondered what would happen after the series.
-If it would go on, or if it was completely over.
-Well, according to the Mort's End facebook fanpage, the series would go off into a new tangent in its new series Mort's End: The Lost Transmissions.
+A few months after the final episode of Mort's End aired.
+A debate occurred if the show would go on, or if it was completely over.
+According to the Mort's End Facebook fan page, the series would go off into a new tangent in its new series Mort's End: The Lost Transmissions, which follows the same cast of characters as they travel through the multiverse to get Mort back to his time period to stop what caused the last series to end.

-The original air date for this show was to be on June, 7th 2010.
-Due to some problems with the creators, it has been pushed back to an unknown date.
-The production office is being moved to a new location, so there has been some troubles creating new episodes.

-Although the series has now been started and went into the first seasons 3 episodes before beginning a 3-month hiatus.
-Now, back for the rest of the season, starting with the Halloween episode where the gang travels to "The Zombieverse".
+The original air date for the show was to be on June, 7th 2010, but due to some development issues, it was pushed back to an unknown date.
+The production office had later moved to a new location, and development for new episodes went to a standstill.
+Although the series had started and went into the first season's 3 episodes before beginning a 3-month hiatus.

 Soundtrack

-The eclectic selection of music from Mort's End ranges from the very well known to local bands which no one has heard—mostly hard rock, and some lighter stuff such as Simon and Garfunkel.
+The eclectic selection of music from Mort's End ranges from the very well known to local bands which no one has heard, which involves mostly hard rock and some lighter stuff such as Simon and Garfunkel.